following versus cultivating a passion: the difference between lust & love

-The hour I knew with unshakeable certainty I would leave my job in a neuroscience laboratory, I began a mad dash.
+The hour I knew I would leave my job in a neuroscience laboratory with unshakeable certainty, I began a mad dash.
 I embarked on the existentially terrifying journey of blindly and frantically dipping into the bottomless Pandora’s box of options to find my true passion. –

-Everyone has passion, I had been told.
-Go off, live the life you’ve imagined!
+Everyone has passion; I had been told.
+So go off, live the life you’ve imagined!
 What a charmingly simple notion.

-With the lucid daylight eyes and confronting honesty of hindsight, I recognized I was passionate about neuroscience because I was good at it and I liked the awestruck deference it elicited.
-What I selectively ignored was that the work made unhappy and wasn’t tapping into a skillset that lit me on fire.
+With the lucid daylight eyes and confronting honesty of hindsight, I recognized I was passionate about neuroscience because I was good at it, and I liked the awestruck deference it elicited.
+I selectively ignored the work that made me unhappy and wasn’t tapping into a skillset that lit me on fire.
 I was passionate about neuroscience from an armchair perspective – I loved sinking my teeth into a hardy neuroscience book or conversation about the brain – but wasn’t passionate about the research process, the lab, or other pretty critical parts of the job description.

 I began to identify an essential difference between my passions and a livelihood I could be passionate about – I found this analogous to the dichotomy of being in lust versus falling in love.

-Much like a lusted after a romantic partner, passions, as they are classically defined, tend to be things we’re good at, easily enjoy, and fit seamlessly into our idealized self-concept.
+Much like lusting after a romantic partner, passions, as they are classically defined, tend to be things we’re good at, easily enjoy, and fit seamlessly into our idealized self-concept.
 They are more often than not pleasurable, sexy, and effortlessly pass a self and peer-judgment test.
-There’s a reason many are passionate about fashion and few are passionate about cleaning toilets.
+There’s a reason many are passionate about fashion, and few are passionate about cleaning toilets.

 Over the past few years, my yoga practice has been a source of intense passion.
-During this transition, not a day passed I didn’t think, “This feels good, this makes me happy – is this my path?”
-All of my pre-existing passions like yoga, food and drink, writing, and traveling were fun and desirable, but was an immediate jump into a passion-driven trajectory the right move?
-I hesitate to write off pre-existing passions, but the world would have a surplus of yoga teachers, sommeliers, and travel writers if everyone followed their most obvious and appealing passion.
+During this transition, not a day passed.
+I didn’t think, “This feels good, this makes me happy – is this my path?”
+My pre-existing passions like yoga, food and drink, writing, and traveling were fun and desirable.
+Still, they were an immediate jump into a passion-driven trajectory.
+The right move?
+I hesitate to write off pre-existing passions, but the world would have a surplus of yoga teachers, sommeliers, and travel writers if everyone followed their most evident and appealing passion.

-I began to observe, to talk, to listen, to people who stumbled upon professional bliss, or at least a deep level of contentment, pursuing something they learned to love instead of a pre-existing passion.
-From white-collar professionals, like my father who manufactures floors, to Dirty Jobs’ Mike Rowe’s example of “road kill picker-uppers who whistle while they work,” their descriptions of happiness are not lustful, but are rather akin to being in love.
+I began to observe, talk, listen, and people who stumbled upon professional bliss, or at least a deep level of contentment, pursuing something they learned to love instead of a pre-existing passion.
+From white-collar professionals, like my father, who manufactures floors, to Dirty Jobs’ Mike Rowe’s example of “roadkill picker-uppers who whistle while they work,” their descriptions of happiness are not lustful.
+Still, they are somewhat akin to being in love.

-Every working hour might not be pure bliss and they may not like their job day in and day out.
+Every working hour might not be pure bliss, and they may not like their job day in and day out.
 But they love their work – it makes them whole, it makes them content.
 Like the elderly couple steadfastly in love, long after the excitement and looks fade, they develop a fundamental respect for the process, the evolution, the time and energy committed.
-They respect the importance in the intangible benefits afforded by their path, like personal growth, security, integrity, and meaning.
+They respect the importance of the intangible benefits afforded by their paths, like personal growth, security, integrity, and meaning.

-If we compare this to a romantic analog, like an arranged marriage that gives rise to the love of a lifetime, one could argue that given time, dedication, and a series of rewarding interactions, you might learn to love almost anyone or anything.
+Suppose we compare this to a romantic analog, like an arranged marriage that gives rise to the love of a lifetime.
+In that case, one could argue that you might learn to love almost anyone or anything given time, dedication, and a series of rewarding interactions.

-Cultivating a passion, like falling in love, may be a more tedious and challenging process than pursuing a passion, or following your lust, but can ultimately yield the most rewarding fruit.
-As Mark Cuban advises, “follow your effort” not your passion.
+Like falling in love, cultivating a passion may be a more tedious and challenging process than pursuing a passion or following your lust.
+Still, it can ultimately yield the most rewarding fruit.
+As Mark Cuban advises, “follow your effort,” not your love.

-As a caveat, follow a pre-existing passion if you’ll remain in love when the make up comes off and the first-month excitement diminishes.
+As a caveat, follow a pre-existing passion if you’ll remain in love when the makeup comes off and the first-month excitement diminishes.
 If it doesn’t look as sexy when it’s not easy and glamorous, then re-evaluate.
-We hear the example of the blissful entrepreneur who translated a love of wine into a winery, but we also see the foodie turned disheartened restaurant owner who hasn’t seen his family in weeks.
+We hear the example of the blissful entrepreneur who translated a love of wine into a winery.
+Still, we also see the foodie turned disheartened restaurant owner who hasn’t seen his family in weeks.
 By all means, become a yoga teacher if it speaks to you.
 But don’t allow a romanticized notion to overshadow an honest appraisal of a full-time, devoted lifetime to this work.

-From these realizations, I learned not to focus impatiently on identifying a pre-existing passion, but instead to commit the effort and energy into building a love of work that can translate across professions.
-I smile when I hear about the professionally content friends who created successful businesses crafting ice luges and home aquariums, as it’s proof that cultivated passions (unless fish tanks are your pre-existing passion) may be the best kept secret to success.
+From these realizations, I learned not to focus impatiently on identifying a pre-existing passion but instead to commit the effort and energy into building a love of work that can translate across professions.
+As a result, I smile when I hear about the professionally content friends.
+They created successful businesses crafting ice luges and home aquariums, as it’s proof that cultivated passions (unless fish tanks are your pre-existing passion) may be the best-kept secret to success.

 The trick to loving your work, like remaining in love, is shaking the preconceived ideal of what it should look like.
 Perfection is overrated.
-Dig deeper than what’s pleasurable and attractive.
-Uncover the less obvious, but scalable and sustainable, benefits of a cultivated passion.
+Dig more profound than what’s pleasurable and attractive.
+Uncover the less obvious but scalable and sustainable benefits of a cultivated passion.
 Whatever you’re doing, do it zest and dedication – and the love will come.